PAEMS: Precise and Adaptive Error Model for Superconducting Quantum Processors: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Natural Science Foundation of China (Grant No. 62271129) and the Sichuan Provincial Central Government Guiding Local Science and Technology Development Program (Grant No. 2025ZYD0153).
+This work was partly supported by Tianyan Quantum Computing Coud Platform developed by China Telecom Quantum InfomationTechnology Group Co., Ltd.